Digital Product Passport: Regulatory Issues and Challenges

 Traceability in supply chains

-We found our 2 e-SCM Solutions alongside the members of the BALI – Biarritz Active Lifestyle Industry Chair for the round table: The digital passport of products: regulatory issues and implementation challenges.
+We met up with our 2 e-SCM Solutions alongside members of the BALI Chair – Biarritz Active Lifestyle Industry for the round table: The digital passport of products: regulatory issues and implementation challenges.

-Pantxika Ospital , Specialist Consultant PNP – Phd, e-SCM, intervened to explain the interest of the Digital Product Passport, particularly in the textile and fashion sector.
-Traceability in supply chains is essential for monitoring the product cycle and allows brands to move towards agile and sustainable production.
+Pantxika Ospital , a PNP-PhD consultant specializing in e-SCM, spoke to explain the benefits of the Digital Product Passport, particularly in the textile and fashion sector.
+Traceability in supply chains is essential for monitoring the product lifecycle and allows brands to move towards agile and sustainable production.

-Patrick BOURG , Director of Operations, e-SCM, had the opportunity to host this round table!
+Patrick BOURG , Director of Operations, e-SCM, had the opportunity to moderate this round table!

 A WORD FROM THE SPEAKERS